augmented-finance/augmented-finance-protocol/README.md

 ## Stake

-**Stake AGF-ETH UNI LP tokens**: deposit your AGF and ETH to the AGF-ETH pool on Uniswap, get AGF-ETH UNI LP (Uniswap liquidity pool tokens) and earn trading fees, stake your UNI AGF-ETH LP to Augmented Finance’s staking module to earn more AGF and increase the safety of the Augmented Finance protocol.
+**Stake AGF-ETH UNI V2 LP tokens**: deposit your AGF and ETH to the AGF-ETH pool on Uniswap V2, get AGF-ETH UNI V2 LP (Uniswap liquidity pool tokens) and earn trading fees, stake your UNI AGF-ETH LP to Augmented Finance’s staking module to earn more AGF and increase the safety of the Augmented Finance protocol.

 **Stake agTokens**: supply the supported assets to the protocol, stake your agTokens (Augmented Finance’s interest-bearing tokens — agUSDC, agUSDT, agDAI, agWBTC, agETH) to Augmented Finance’s staking module, receive more AGF and increase the safety of the Augmented Finance protocol.